Scott Nielsen

 Jeffrey Scott Nielsen (born December 18, 1958) is a retired Major League Baseball pitcher.
-He played during one season at the major league level for the New York Yankees and Chicago White Sox.
+He played during four seasons at the major league level for the New York Yankees and Chicago White Sox.
 He was drafted by the Seattle Mariners in the 6th round of the 1983 amateur draft.
 Nielsen, played his first professional season with their Class A (Short Season) Bellingham Mariners in 1983, and his last season with the New York Mets' Triple-A club, the Tidewater Tides, in 1990.

 Nielsen was a college baseball player at Brigham Young University.
+He interrupted his collegiate career to serve a Mission in Argentina for The Church of Jesus Christ of Latter-Day Saints.